 1. Inspect All The Delivered Items

 The moment you arrive at your new home, it’s important to check whether all moving boxes are successfully unloaded and delivered inside your place.
 Ideally, each box of yours should be there on moving day.
-This is especially true if you’ve hired professionals who offer quality moving services long distance.
+This is especially true if you’ve hired professionals who offer quality moving services long distances.
 With them on your side, you can expect that every possession you have will be safely transported to your new location.

 But, if you want to make sure that nothing is missing or misplaced, find time to check all the moving boxes.
 And in case you notice that something has been damaged or missing, contact the moving company right away and report the incident.
 This will allow you to address any issue you may have as soon as possible.